namely/chief-of-state/docs/getting-started.md

 is created and updated.

 ### Methods
-`HandleCommand` accepts a command (think "request") and a prior state and returns an event.
+`HandleCommand` accepts a command (or a "request" if you will) and a prior state and returns an event.
 For example, given a command to `UpdateUserEmail` and a User, this RPC might return an event called `UserEmailUpdated`.
 This method is encouraged to throw exceptions (as gRPC error statuses) **if** the inbound command (request) is invalid.